topi314/LavaSrc/README.md

       albumLoadLimit: 6 # The number of pages at 300 tracks each
     deezer:
       masterDecryptionKey: "your master decryption key" # the master key used for decrypting the deezer tracks. (yes this is not here you need to get it from somewhere else)
-      arl: "your deezer arl" # the arl cookie used for accessing the deezer api
+      # arl: "your deezer arl" # the arl cookie used for accessing the deezer api this is optional but required for formats above MP3_128
       formats: [ "FLAC", "MP3_320", "MP3_256", "MP3_128", "MP3_64", "AAC_64" ] # the formats you want to use for the deezer tracks.
 "FLAC", "MP3_320", "MP3_256" & "AAC_64" are only available for premium users and require a valid arl
     yandexmusic:
       accessToken: "your access token" # the token used for accessing the yandex music api.
 See https://github.com/TopiSenpai/LavaSrc#yandex-music